automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Prenocephale.md

 # Prenocephale
-## Description: This "bonehead" had a round, thick skull.
+## This "bonehead" had a round, thick skull.